Moryzont/Nordkalotten_kilder/README.md

 ## How to Use

 - Download the CSV files from the repository, or view them directly in your browser to get an overview of the source material.
+- Beware!
+The resources here is continously updated as new source material is found, labeled and catalogued.
+So you should perhaps note what day you looked after or found the material if you are using this site for research purposes.
+- Beware(2)!
+This repository will always be incomplete, there is now way for me to know for sure that every source is listed here.
+Someone will find new records in weird places, some will go missing and others will remain forgotten.

 ## Progress